One-Punch Man: Manga

 The manga remake of One-Punch Man is illustrated by Yusuke Murata.
 It has been published on Shueisha's Tonari no Young Jump website since June 14, 2012.
-The chapters are periodically collected and published in tankōbon volumes.
-The first volume was published on December 12, 2012.
+The chapters are periodically collected and published in tankōbon volumes, with the first volume published on December 12, 2012.
 A radio drama CD was bundled with the ninth volume released in August 2015.
-As of November 4, 2022, twenty-seven volumes have been published.
+As of October 3, 2025, 35 volumes have been published.

 In North America, the series began publication in Viz Media's Weekly Shonen Jump (Shonen Jump Alpha at the time) on January 21, 2013.
 The first e-book was released in February 2014.
 In June 2014, One-Punch Man was one of a number of series that Viz made available on the digital distribution platform ComiXology.
 The manga has been released in print in North America since September 2015.